pdwrc/rc-light-controller/USER-GUIDE.md

 #### Flash brightness

-This controls the brightness of the channel when "flash" is activated (i.e. the primary button is clicked when the car is moving).
-Note that the flash is only available in Smart mode.
+This controls the brightness of the channel when "flash" is activated.
+This is done by selecting "flash" as the secondary button mode and pressing the secondary button.
+In Smart mode, flash mode is activated by the primary button when the car is moving.

 If this is set to off, the lights will keep their current brightness when flash is activated.